Biologically-plausible backpropagation through arbitrary timespans via local neuromodulators: Discussion

 Among the many future directions, a natural extension could be to investigate the performance of ModProp across a broader range of tasks.
-This could include finding situations where the assumptions in deriving the rule (e.g., stationarity of activity) are severely violated.
-Over time, this might improve the accuracy of the approximations introduced here.
-Along this line, we observed a significant gap between ModProp and BPTT for the pixel-by-pixel MNIST task that demands precise temporal integration of input (Figure~\ref{fig:learningCurves_MDGL++}C); but we have discussed earlier that sequential MNIST is challenging for the brain to solve.
-Additionally, this study focuses on dense network with ReLU activation; future directions include investigating two biologically relevant paradigms: sparse connectivity and diverse set of activation functions (spike-based in particular).
+This could include situations where the assumptions in deriving the rule (e.g., stationarity of activity) are severely violated.
+This might improve the approximations introduced here.
+Similarly, we observed a significant gap between ModProp and BPTT for the pixel-by-pixel MNIST task that demands precise temporal integration of input (Figure~\ref{fig:learningCurves_MDGL++}C), but we discussed earlier that this is a challenging task for the brain.
+Additionally, this study focuses on dense networks with ReLU activation; future directions include investigating two biologically relevant paradigms: sparse connectivity and a diverse set of activation functions (spike-based in particular).
 Although ModProp can be applied in theory to temporal credit assignment over an arbitrary duration, the presented learning rule accounts for dependencies at every single step (as for BPTT).
-This means that, similar to BPTT, it is ill-suited for \textit{very} long-term credit assignment~\cite{yang2021next}.
+This means that, similar to BPTT, it is ill-suited for very long-term credit assignment~\cite{yang2021next}.
 An interesting line of research attends to the issue of extracting relevant, rather than full, memories~\cite{yang2021next,lillicrap2019backpropagation}.
 Investigating how our approximations could potentially be combined with memory sparsification techniques to perform very long-term biologically-plausible credit assignment can be fruitful~\cite{yang2021next}.